desci-labs/desci-codex/docker/README.md

 ## Environment Variables

 ### Metrics Configuration
-The codex-node service can be configured to use metrics via environment variables:
+The codex-node service can be configured to use metrics via environment variables.
+By default, `compose.dev.yaml` connects to the remote metrics service automatically.

 ```bash
 # Enable metrics (when running with metrics stack)